flarum/flarum/CONTRIBUTING.md

 - Read the [Contributor License Agreement](#contributor-license-agreement).

-- Checkout a topic branch from `master` and merge back against `master`.
+- Check out a topic branch from `master` and merge back against `master`.

-- Do NOT checkin the JavaScript `dist` files in commits.
+- Do NOT check-in the JavaScript `dist` files in commits.

 - [Squash the commits](https://davidwalsh.name/squash-commits-git) if there are too many small ones.